FiMcMahon/shannon_allotments/README.md

 ## Existing Features
 ### Home
-The bottom of the page contains a location map the user want to visit.
+The bottom of the page contains a location map the user wants to visit the site.
 ![Home Page Full Screen Image](/assets/images/readme_images/homepage.PNG)
 #### Navigational Bar
 Heading each page top, it’s responsive and links to all pages, reachable at any time within the user's journey through the site.